gumaerc-testorg/cms.930-fall-2001/content/video_galleries/video-lectures/biography.md

 ### Online Internet Institute

-Ms. Bracey co-founded the [Online Internet Institute](https://www.nsf.gov/awardsearch/showAward?AWD_ID=9554232), This project was funded by NSF.
+Ms. Bracey co-founded the {{% resource_link "ff392369-76be-4b89-98bf-80430c7995a2" "Online Internet Institute" %}}, This project was funded by NSF.

 ### CILT

-She is a working member of the digital diversity project at [CILT](http://cilt.concord.org/).
+She is a working member of the digital diversity project at {{% resource_link "9218bccd-f2b9-404d-b016-33c5b10323fe" "CILT" %}}.
 This group has been funded to create projects on digital equity and to speak at conferences. .
-Further collaborating with [CILT](http://cilt.concord.org/) , on the Knowledge Network, and with [TERC](http://www.terc.edu/) in learning projects that outreach to teachers.
+Further collaborating with {{% resource_link "9218bccd-f2b9-404d-b016-33c5b10323fe" "CILT" %}} , on the Knowledge Network, and with {{% resource_link "36df63af-d711-45e4-870b-b598acb9cadd" "TERC" %}} in learning projects that outreach to teachers.

 ### Third World Summit for Children